Stimulating Asian Pacific Voices Conversations.

 Ausdon Thong is a graduate from California State University of Fullerton with a degree in Cinema & TV Arts with a focus in Screenwriting.
 Ausdon currently hosts his own produced true crime podcast on Spotify and in development of a new horror anthology podcast.

 Josdon Thong is an alumni of California State University of Northridge.
 He graduated in the spring of 2020 and his field of study was in the Cinema & Television Arts, specifically in Screenwriting.
-Ausdon is currently producing, writing and voice acting in two fictional, audio drama podcasts.
+Josdon is currently producing, writing and voice-acting in two fictional, audio drama podcasts.

 Our Host Organization & Program

-This podcast is hosted by Asian Culture & Media Alliance (ACMA) a 501(c)(3) non-profit organization founded to create a voice of unity, awareness, and empowerment for Asian American & Pacific Islanders through film, television, and new media.
+This podcast is hosted by Asian Culture & Media Alliance (ACMA) a 501(c)(3) non-profit organization founded to create a voice of unity, awareness, and empowerment for Asian American, Native Hawaiians & Pacific Islanders through film, television, and new media.